webdriverio-community/wdio-video-reporter/README.md

 This is a reporter for [Webdriver IO v5](https://webdriver.io/) that generates videos of your wdio test executions.
 If you use allure, then the testcases automatically get decorated with the videos as well.

 `wdio-video-reporter` listens on the [jsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) and grabs a screenshot on the messagees that are "actions".
-When the test is doen it uses `ffmpeg` compiled in a `Docker` image to stitch these together to one `mp4` per test case.
-Docker is used for multi platform support.
+When the test is doen it uses `ffmpeg` to stitch these together to one `mp4` per test case.

 Videos ends up in `wdio.config.outputDir`